-TRT Global - How Turks Came To Anatolia: The Battle Of Manzikert
+TRT Global - How Turks came to Anatolia: The Battle of Manzikert

 It controlled a vast territory stretching from the Hindu Kush to eastern Anatolia and from Central Asia to the Arabian Gulf.

-The battle started after Seljuk leader Alp Arslan learned that the Byzantine emperor Romanos IV Diogenes, with a large army of 30,000, was planning to attack his rear army along what is today's border with Armenia.
+The battle started after Seljuk leader Alp Arslan learned that the Byzantine emperor Romanos IV Diogenes, with a large army of 30,000, was planning to attack his rear army in Armenia.

 Arslan marched quickly with around 15,000 soldiers and reached Manzikert.